Darkjrcy/IDEAS/README.md

 # Adding a city to Gazebo
 ## 1. Generate the 3D model of the city
-The prefered 3D modeling formats in Gazebo are: Digital Asset Exchange (dae), or Standard Triangle Language (stl).
-The first step to add the city into the Gazebo world is to generate the city 3D model, to do it you can use blender and follow the steps in the next video: https://www.youtube.com/watch?v=ZsLMt3Ka8UA&t=700s
+There are several ways to generate cities inside Gazebo from OpenStreetMaps (OSM).
+Here is a simpler and fast way to generate these cities into a Gazebo world, to use them for simulations.
+The first step to add the OSM file into the Gazebo world, is to generate the city 3D model using blender (Steps: https://www.youtube.com/watch?v=ZsLMt3Ka8UA&t=700s)

 ## 2. Spawn the 3D model in Gazebo
-There are two ways to spawn the mdoel into Gazebo, using an URDF file or generating a model directory to spawn it directly from gazebo (recommended).
+There are several ways to spawn a 3D model into Gazebo, the best two are by generating a model configured to be used inside the Gazebo software (recommended), or spawn the 3D model directly in your URDF file (easier).

 ### 2.1 Generate the model directly in Gazebo (Recommended)

-First, create a folder called models into the same package you have your worlds, and input it into the CMakeLists of your package.
+First, create a folder called models into the same package you saved your worlds, be sure you install the folder inside your CMake list.

 ```txt
 cmake_minimum_required(VERSION 3.8)
 project(plane_bringup)